Maximal Subgroups of Compact Lie Groups: The three types of maximal subgroups

 Observe that this provides well defined actions of $\Gamma$ on the set of $\mathrm{Ad}(G_0)$-orbits of elements of~$G_0^{}$ and on the set of $\mathrm{Ad}(G_0)$-orbits of subsets (subspaces\,/\,subalgebras) of~$\mathfrak{g}$, since if we replace $g$ by any other representative of~$\gamma$, say $\, g \hat{g}_0^{}$, and $X$ by any other representative of the same $\mathrm{Ad}(G_0)$-orbit, say $\, \mathrm{Ad}(\tilde{g}_0^{}) X$, the resulting element $\; \mathrm{Ad}(g \hat{g}_0^{}) \mathrm{Ad}(\tilde{g}_0^{}) X \;$ equals $\; \mathrm{Ad}(g (\hat{g}_0^{} \tilde{g}_0^{}) g^{-1}) \mathrm{Ad}(g) X \;$ which is in the same $\mathrm{Ad}(G_0)$-orbit as $\, \mathrm{Ad}(g) X$.
 All these actions are canonical since they do not depend on any additional data such as the choice or even the existence of a splitting or, more generally, a Lee supplement.

-Concerning the relation between subgroups of~$G$ and subgroups of~$G_0$, we note that of course every Lie subgroup (closed subgroup) $H$ of~$G$ gives rise to a Lie subgroup (closed subgroup) $H_1$ of $G_0$ by taking its intersection with $G_0$, but the converse is not true: there may be Lie subgroups (closed subgroups) of~$G_0$ that cannot be obtained from Lie subgroups (closed subgroups) of~$G$ in this way.
-The situation is clarified by the following simple observation. \begin{prop}~ Let\/ $G$ be a Lie group with connected one-component\/ $G_0$ and component group $\Gamma$, and let $H_1$ be a Lie subgroup (closed subgroup) of\/ $G_0$.
-Then $H_1$ extends to a Lie subgroup (closed subgroup) $H$ of~$G$ such that $\, H \cap G_0 = H_1 \,$ and $\, \pi(H) = \Gamma \,$ if and only if its conjugacy class $[H_1]$ in~$G_0$ is $\Gamma$-invariant.
-In this case, both $H$ and $H_1$ have the same connected one-component $H_0$ whose conjugacy class $[H_0]$ in~$G_0$ is also $\Gamma$-invariant, and all have the same Lie algebra $\mathfrak{h}$ whose $\mathrm{Ad}(G_0)$-orbit is also $\Gamma$-invariant. \end{prop} \begin{proof} Assume first that $H$ is a Lie subgroup (closed subgroup) of~$G$ such that $\, H \cap G_0 = H_1 \,$ and $\, \pi(H) = \Gamma$.
+Concerning the relation between subgroups of~$G$ and subgroups of~$G_0$, we note that of course every closed subgroup (or Lie subgroup) $H$ of~$G$ gives rise to a closed subgroup (or Lie subgroup) $H_1$ of $G_0$ by taking its intersection with $G_0$, but the converse is not true: there may be closed subgroups (or Lie subgroups) of~$G_0$ that cannot be obtained from closed subgroups (or Lie subgroups) of~$G$ in this way.
+The situation is clarified by the following simple observation. \begin{proposition} Let\/ $G$ be a Lie group with connected one-component\/~$G_0$ and component group\/~$\Gamma$, and let\/ $H_1$ be a closed subgroup (or Lie subgroup) of\/~$G_0$.
+Then\/ $H_1$ extends to a closed subgroup (or Lie subgroup)\/ $H$ of\/~$G$ such that $\, H \cap G_0 = H_1 \,$ and $\, \pi(H) = \Gamma \,$ if and only if its conjugacy class\/ $[H_1]$ in\/~$G_0$ is\/ $\Gamma$-invariant.
+In this case, both\/ $H$ and\/~$H_1$ have the same connected one- component\/~$H_0$ whose conjugacy class\/ $[H_0]$ in\/~$G_0$ is also\/ $\Gamma$-invariant, and all have the same Lie algebra\/~$\mathfrak{h}$ whose\/ $\mathrm{Ad}(G_0)$-orbit is also\/ $\Gamma$-invariant. \end{proposition} \begin{proof} Assume first that $H$ is a closed subgroup (or Lie subgroup) of~$G$ such that $\, H \cap G_0 = H_1 \,$ and $\, \pi(H) = \Gamma$.
 Then for any $\, \gamma \in \Gamma$, $H_\gamma \neq \emptyset$, and picking any $\, h_\gamma \in H_\gamma$, we get

 since both left and right translation by $h_\gamma$ are bijections that map $G_0$ onto~$G_\gamma$ and $H$ onto itself.
 But this means that conjugation by $h_\gamma$ leaves $H_1$ invariant and therefore, being a homeomorphism, also leaves its connected one-component $H_0$ invariant, while $\mathrm{Ad}(h_\gamma)$ leaves $\mathfrak{h}$ inva riant, so $[H_1]$, $[H_0]$ and $[\mathfrak{h}]$ are all $\Gamma$-invariant.
 (Of course, $h_\gamma$ is not unique but may be freely multiplied by elements of~$H_1$, from either side, and that is precisely the possible ambiguity in the choice of~$h_\gamma$.)
 Conversely, the condition that $\gamma$ leaves $[H_1]$ invariant means that, for any representative $g_\gamma$ of $\gamma$ in~$G_\gamma$, the subgroups $g_\gamma^{} H_1^{\phantom{\beta}} g_\gamma^{-1}$ and $H_1^{}$ are conjugate in~$G_0$, i.e., there exists $\, g_0^{(\gamma)} \in G_0^{} \,$ such that $\; g_\gamma^{} H_1^{\phantom{\beta}} g_\gamma^{-1} = g_0^{(\gamma)} H_1^{\phantom{\beta}} g_0^{(\gamma)\,{-1}}$, which implies that conjugation by $\, h_\gamma^{} = g_\gamma^{} g_0^{(\gamma)\,{-1}} \,$ leaves $H_1^{}$ invariant.
 Now since $\, h_\gamma \in G_\gamma$, we can define $H$ by